lydell/elm-watch/README.md

 - Patch the JS during development as well as in production.
 - Minify the JS in production.

 The `"postprocess"` field is a non-empty array, describing a command to run.
-The first item is the name of the command to spawn: It’s looked up in `PATH`, falling back to being relative to `elm-watch.json`.
+The first item of the array is the name of the command to spawn: It’s looked up in `PATH`, falling back to being relative to `elm-watch.json`.
 The remaining items are simply arguments to pass to the spawned command.
 Note: The arguments are just strings, not `bash` code or something like that.
 The command is run with CWD set to the `elm-watch.json` directory.

 Apart from the specified arguments, elm-watch appends some more, in this order:

 1. Target name.
-One of the keys of the `"targets"` object.
+One of the keys of the `"targets"` object in `elm-watch.json`.
 This let’s you apply more time consuming minification for a customer facing app than for an internal one, for example.
 2. Compilation mode.
 Either `"debug"`, `"standard"` or `"optimize"`.
 This lets you only minify in `--optimize` mode, for example.
 3. Run mode.
 Either `"make"` or `"hot"`.
 I recommend doing the same work for both modes, but in case that’s not feasible you have the possibility.